signals-protocol/signals-v0/website/docs/start/faq.md

 ## After settlement

 **Is there a deadline to claim winnings?** Winning positions never expire.
-Call `claimPayout` whenever you are ready; the contract returns stake plus payout while burning the position NFT.
+Call `claimPayout` whenever you are ready; the contract returns principal plus payout while burning the position NFT.
 We still recommend claiming soon after settlement so balances stay tidy.

 **What happens if the front end disappears?** Funds and settlement logic reside in the smart contracts.
 Even without the Signals app, you can interact directly with the contracts--addresses and ABIs are published in the repo--to manage positions or withdraw funds.